Juan-Moctezuma/Address-Book-Project/README.md

 The address book's code allows changes to get automatically saved in your browser.
 Meaning that any added / deleted person(s), or modifications done to elements within your address book will remain after refreshing or closing your browser.
+Please note that your initial contacts are fictional characters that were included by default.

 ### Link
 Link on Github: https://juan-moctezuma.github.io/Address-Book-Project/